nikirg/lazyfast/DOCS.md

         await self.reload()

 ```
-This example reloads the component every second, which displays a random number.
-You also need to specify `id` property of the component decorator.
-It means that you set `id` of `div` component container on HTML page.
+This example reloads the component every second, displaying a random number.
+You must also specify the `id` property in the component decorator.
+This sets the `id` of the `div` element that contains the component on the HTML page.

 ### Indicators
-After the component has sent a reload request to the server, but has not yet received a response, it is necessary to somehow show the user the waiting state.
-For this, you can use any tag with the `indicator` attribute.
-Such a tag automatically becomes hidden and appears only during the reload process.
-If you need to change the appearance of tags without hiding them, you can specify the reserved field `htmx-indicator-class` inside dataset attribute and specify the class that will be assigned to the tag during the reload process.
+When a component sends a reload request to the server but hasn't yet received a response, it's important to show the user that the system is processing.
+To indicate this waiting state, you can use any tag with the `is_indicator` attribute.
+This tag will remain hidden until the reload process begins, at which point it becomes visible.

+If you prefer not to hide the tag but want to modify its appearance during the reload, you can use the `htmx-indicator-class` field inside the tag's dataset attribute.
+This allows you to assign a CSS class to the tag during the reload process, changing its appearance without hiding it.
 ```python
 @router.component()
 class MyComponent(Component):